My Low Iron Story: The Best Supergreens for Fatigue

 Iron is one of the body’s most vital minerals.
 It sits at the heart of hemoglobin, the protein that carries oxygen in red blood cells.
 Without enough iron, oxygen delivery falters — leaving us tired, foggy, dizzy, and struggling to recover from even the smallest exertion.

-• ️⚡️Energy levels – fuelling mitochondria (your cellular “powerhouses”)
+• Energy levels – fueling mitochondria (your cellular powerhouses)

-For women who menstruate, vegans/vegetarians, and those with digestive issues, iron deficiency is especially common.
-And sometimes, it’s not just serum iron that matters — ferritin (iron storage) can drop first, causing fatigue long before a blood test flags anaemia.
+For women who menstruate, vegans/vegetarians, have digestive issues, or drink alcohol regularly can experience iron deficiency.
+It’s not just serum iron that matters — ferritin (iron storage) can drop first, causing fatigue long before a blood test flags anaemia.

 My Experience